oskarjonszon/Bartender/README.md

 * Drink library

 ### Back-end
 The back-end is a REST API built using Python with the Flask library.
-Back-end uses JWT's to ensure authentication of users.
+Back-end uses JWT's to ensure authentication of users and uses SQLite3.

 TODO: